 On the first Wednesday of each month, join us for free homecooked dinners, good vibes, better people, and entertainments.
-No cover, no catch, no proselytizing, no processed food.
 Each Bailout Theater date will rotate between music and dance.

 7:00 PM - Doors open at 55 Washington, Square South at the Corner of Thompson Street - Greenwich Village, Manhattan.

 7:15 PM - Free dinner: Potluck donations welcomed (but not required).

 8:00 PM - Free entertainment: See the schedule below.
 No reservations required.